reagro/carob-data/source/download.rst

     </embed>

-Alternatively, you can also download the raw data, and process it, on your own computer by cloning the *Carob* `repo <https://github.com/reagro/carob/>`_
+Alternatively, you can also download the raw data, and process it on your own computer by cloning the *Carob* `repo <https://github.com/reagro/carob/>`_